Learn

 #2 Define your target audience and create personas

-You can’t create high-converting SEO campaigns without understanding your customer first.
+You can’t create high-converting SEO campaigns without first understanding your customers.
 You need to know their demographics, requirements, motivations, platforms where they are most active, how they find products and which keywords they are searching for.

-To know this, SaaS companies generally create buyer personas, fictional representations of your ideal customer.
-As a SaaS company, you’ll ideally have more than one buyer persona as your product/service may appeal to different customers.
+SaaS companies generally create buyer personas, fictional representations of their ideal customers, to understand who they are targetting in more detail.
+As a SaaS company, you’ll ideally have more than one buyer persona, as your product/service may appeal to different customers.

 For example, Mailchimp’s services appeal to a design agency and a consulting firm.